Cloud4Wi-Create/geosdk/api/resources/platform-created/triggerlog.md

 # Triggerlog

 A *Triggerlog* models a single occurrence of an event defined by a [*Trigger*](/api/resources/user-created/trigger.md).
-*Triggerlog* Resources are automatically created by Cloud4Wi platform each time the event defined by a specific *Trigger* is detected.
+*Triggerlog* Resources are automatically created by GeoUniq analytics platform each time the event defined by a specific *Trigger* is detected.

 ## Dimensions